-3. Before you reserve a hotel room: Search bedbugregistry.com.
-Created in 2006, it’s a free, user-driven database of places in the United States and United Kingdom where bed bugs have been spotted.
+Created in 2006, Bed Bug Registry is a free, user-driven database of places in the United States and United Kingdom where bed bugs have been spotted.
 “You can search for a particular hotel by name, or put in a city and state and check to see what properties have been listed,” notes Eisenberg.
 Tripadvisor.com is also worth checking, as users often include information on bed bugs in their reviews.

-5. Must-have products for preventing bed bugs: Eisenberg recommends purchasing a Mattress Safe® (or Protect-a-Bed®) mattress encasement, box spring encasement, and pillow covers.
-Helpful products: STERI-FAB® disinfectant insecticide spray, which kills bed bugs on contact (though not their eggs); a PackTite™ portable heating unit that functions as a portable de-bed-bugging station. ($320).
+Eisenberg recommends purchasing a Mattress Safe® (or Protect-a-Bed®) mattress encasement, box spring encasement, and pillow covers.
+Other helpful products include STERI-FAB® disinfectant insecticide spray, which kills bed bugs on contact (though not their eggs); and a PackTite™ portable heating unit that functions as a portable de-bed-bugging station. ($320).